Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 A large number of studies in people have examined possible relationships between levels of PFAS in blood and harmful health effects in people.
 However, most of these studies analyzed only a small number of chemicals, and not all PFAS have the same health effects.

-• Increase cholesterol levels
+• Increased cholesterol levels

-• Increase the risk of thyroid disease
+• Increased risk of thyroid disease

-• Decrease fertility in women
+• Decreased fertility in women

-• Increase the risk of serious conditions like high blood pressure or pre-eclampsia in pregnant women
+• Increased risk of high blood pressure or pre-eclampsia in pregnant women

-Evolving PFAS Regulations
+The Evolving PFAS Regulations

 U.S. EPA Health Advisory